 Bucket lists evolve as; part luck, part karma, part-prayer, and hard work peppered with tiny sprinkles of bull-shit to make it all grow.

-Don’t wait until it’s too late to start working on the things that bring you true joy.
+Don’t wait until it’s too late to start working on the things that bring you real joy.
 Doing what MATTERS to LEARN, LOVE LIVE a proud life, on your terms and the terms of those near and dear to you should your prime directive.
-If not in youth then certainly by mid-life.
+If not in youth, then certainly by mid-life.

 Act as if you’ve only got five years left on planet earth.
-In other words, commit the necessary FOCUS to consistently move towards the items on your list.
+In other words, commit the necessary FOCUS to move towards the items on your list consistently.
 Add items for this year and every year after that.

 Nurture your journal entries like a rare bonsai tree needs pruning.
 Protect bucket list elements like a sensitive orchid in need of the right mix of moisture and sunlight.